theothermattm/MICFlow-HTML5/README.md

 1. Clone the Repo, or download the zip file and extract it.
 2. Run `npm install` to install dependencies.
-3. Run `node setup.js` to setup the project.
+3. Run `node ./setup` to setup the project.

 ## Run

-1. Run `npm start` to view the example.
+1. Run `npm start` to view the app.
 2. Enjoy!

 Take a look at our [MIC Guide](http://devcenter.kinvey.com/html5/guides/mobile-identity-connect#authenticating) for more information.